Verlihub/ledokol/README.md

 Download
 =======

-Ledokol can be Downloaded [here](https://ledo.feardc.net/)
+Ledokol can be downloaded from here: https://ledo.feardc.net/

 Documentation
 =======

-Ledokol Documentation can be found [here](https://github.com/verlihub/ledokol/wiki)
+Ledokol documentation can be found here: https://github.com/verlihub/ledokol/wiki

-Support
+Support hub
 =======

-VAZ @ dchub://hub.verlihub.net:7777/
+VAZ can be accessed from here: dchub://hub.verlihub.net:7777